albar965/littlenavmap-manual/en/UPDATE.md

 #### Remind me Later

 Dismisses the dialog.
 You will be notified again on next startup depending on selected frequency.
-You can also press `Esc` to trigger this action.
+You can also press escape key to trigger this action.

 This button is not visible when checking manually.